LISA: A Layer-wise Integration and Suppression Approach for Hallucination Mitigation in Multimodal Large Language Models: Methodology

 \paragraph{Cross-layer Token Fusion.}

-Beyond local suppression, LISA globally aggregates stable information by fusing token states across a selected anchor layer set $\mathcal{A}$.
-Rather than using all layers, $\mathcal{A}$ consists of representative layers sampled from the three functional zones.
-The contribution of each layer is guided by its spectral stability:
+Beyond local suppression, LISA globally aggregates stable information through its second core mechanism, \textit{Cross-layer Fusion (CF)}.
+Rather than relying solely on the final layer or averaging across all layers, CF strategically fuses token states from a carefully selected anchor layer set $\mathcal{A}$, which consists of representative layers sampled from the three zones.
+To guide this fusion, we introduce \textit{spectral stability} to measure the reliability of layer representations.
+It is defined as the inverse of the spectral energy:

-Layers with lower energy have higher stability and thus contribute more.
-The fusion weights are normalized:
+where $Tr_Q^{(l)}$ and $Tr_K^{(l)}$ denote the spectral trace energies of the query and key matrices, respectively.
+This metric captures the layer-wise reliability: low energy indicates stable, grounded representations, while high energy indicates volatile, potentially hallucinated representations.
+Our fusion mechanism leverages this by amplifying stable signals from shallow/middle layers and dampening spurious deep-layer activations.
+We acknowledge that this strategy may weakly regularize some high-confidence legitimate sub-tokens, but empirically, the resulting net reduction in hallucination significantly outweighs this minimal trade-off.